tedhchen/ESS-ClimateGovernance/outline.md

 </table>

 ## Weekly Schedule
+Readings for class are listed in the weekly schedule below.
+Required readings should be completed before the corresponding class; they are designed to facilitate your understanding of the week’s topic and to help with class discussions.
+Recommended readings are optional resources for you; in fact, I do not expect you to read all the additional materials, but dive into the ones that interest you.

 {% assign outline = site.modules | where: 'type', 'outline' %}
 {% for module in outline %}